Pricing & FAQ

 Please plan according.
 Biddeford, Maine (and the surrounding areas) are a tourist destination, and many times you may encounter beach traffic or just general congestion traffic (especially during summer months).
 If you or your group is late it is very possible that you will lose your reserved time slot and be charged $20.00 per person as a late cancellation /no show fee.
 We cannot delay other reservations if you or your group are late, so it is imperative that this policy is followed.
 This also applies to spectators.
 We cannot delay your jump if your family/spectators are late, so please ensure they understand the arrival time as well.

 What is needed to make a reservation?

-To secure a reservation: we require a valid credit card number during the reservation process.
+To secure a reservation: we require a name, phone number (we prefer cell phones for ease of communication), and a valid credit card number during the reservation process.
 We do not charge your credit card at this point.
 You can pay in full the day of your jump.

 We accept cash and all major credit cards.
 No personal checks are accepted.

 We are the only qualified people to determine if you can’t jump due to inclement weather (wind, rain, etc.) If you are uncertain about the weather on your reservation date, feel free to call and we will keep you informed.
 If the weather isn’t jumpable during your scheduled time, you will be asked to reschedule (instead of waiting around all day).
 Also, in the event that your jump is canceled due to inclement weather, there is never any charge or deposit fee.
 Any monies paid would be returned in full and you will have the option to reserve a different day.